wivy1/vj-curator/README.md

 # VJ Curator
-Do you have thousands of VJ loops and need to curate though them all?
+Do you have thousands of VJ loops and need to curate through them all?

 <img src="share/icons/vj-curator.png" width="150" height="150">